kasir-barati/sql/.github/docs/prisma-quick-start.md

 ## Migration

-We can perform two different kind of migration: automatic, manual.
+We have two patterns for migrating our database:

+1. Entity-first migration: Change your code and then automatically generate the SQL for it.
+2. Database-first migration: Change your database with SQL and then pull the changes (`prisma db pull`).

+And then we can apply them either automatically or manually.

 ### Automatic

 When we do not need to change anything in the automated procedures that prisma will do for us.
+As you can guess it this is not always viable choice and that's why we have manual migration.

 1. Make sure that your database is up and running: `pnpm run compose:up`.
 2. `pnpx prisma migrate dev --name init`.